-1.1.3 op 1 Number of active municipal solid waste landfill capacity assessments (key)
+1.1.3 op 1 Number of Active Municipal Solid Waste Landfill Capacity Assessments (key)

-Short Definition: The number of annual capacity assessments for active municipal solid waste landfills reviewed by the Waste Permits Division.
+Short Definition: The number of annual capacity assessments for active municipal solid waste landfills reviewed.

-Purpose/Importance: To gather current and accurate landfill capacity data to assist in the development of regional solid waste management plans required by legislation (Chapter 363, Texas Health and Safety Code).
+Purpose/Importance: This measure reflects the agency's efforts in obtaining current and accurate municipal solid waste landfill capacity data to assist in the development of regional solid waste management plans required by legislation (Chapter 363, Texas Health and Safety Code).
 This information is critical in determining whether sufficient disposal capacity exists to manage the quantity of municipal solid waste generated in the state.